 How long should 1:1 preparation take?

-Five minutes or less if you've been reflecting throughout the week.
-The preparation isn't a separate activity; it's a review of notes you've already taken.
-If it takes longer, you're doing the reflection and the preparation at the same time, which is the less effective approach.
+A few minutes, if you've been reflecting throughout the week.
+The preparation isn't a separate activity.
+It's a review of notes you've already taken.
+If it takes longer, you're trying to do reflection and preparation at the same time, which never works as well.

 What if I don't have any notes to review?

-Then you're preparing from memory, which degrades quickly after a few days.
-The solution isn't better preparation.
-Build a daily reflection habit so there's always a written record to review before your 1:1s.
+Then you're preparing from memory, and memory gets unreliable fast.
+After a few days, the details blur together.
+The fix isn't better preparation.
+It's building a daily reflection habit so you always have something written down before your 1:1s.

 Should I share my preparation notes with my direct report?